The TNO code

 What if something goes wrong

-It could happen that something goes wrong.
-The Regulations governing the suspicion of wrongdoing (pdf, 286 kB) make it possible to report suspected wrongdoings.
+Of course, things can occasionally go wrong.
+Our Regulations governing the suspicion of wrongdoing (pdf, 286 kB) describe how reports of suspected misconduct are handled.
 There is also an External complaints procedure (pdf, 102 kB).
 An overview of the difference between these regulations and the process of the Regulations governing the suspicion of wrongdoing can be found here (pdf, 326 kB).

-A report under the Regulations governing the suspicion of wrongdoing can be reported to TNO to the Integrity Reporting Center, as well as to external bodies as mentioned in the abovementioned Regulations under 1.4.
-Reporting anonymously is also possible by TNO's central confidential counselor.
-Naturally, after making a report, protection of the reporting person against detriment is of great importance, so that there will not be adverse consequences for a reporting person.
+Reports under the Regulations Governing the Suspicion of Wrongdoing can be reported to the Integrity Reporting Center, as well as to external bodies as mentioned in the abovementioned Regulations under 1.4.
+Reporting anonymously is also possible through TNO's central confidential counselor.
+Naturally, once a report has been made, the protection of the reporting person against detriment is of great importance, ensuring that no adverse consequences result from coming forward.
+The TNO Code describes all options for addressing questions, dilemmas, and incidents in the chapter on how we keep the TNO Code alive.

 Employees’ ancillary activities